bissi1/bissi1.github.io/_pages/team.md

 ---

-I am always interested in working with **motivated students** and **postdoctoral researchers** looking for engaging research opportunities.
-Whether you’re looking for a BSc or MSc **thesis topic** (*Bachelorarbeit* or *Masterarbeit*), a *semester or summer project*, or a *PhD/postdoc* position, there are opportunities to contribute to impactful research both in person and online under my guidance.
+I am always interested in working with motivated students and postdoctoral researchers looking for engaging research opportunities.
+Whether you’re looking for a BSc or MSc thesis topic (*Bachelorarbeit* or *Masterarbeit*), a semester or summer project, or a PhD/postdoc position, there are opportunities to contribute to impactful research both in person and online under my guidance.

 Over the years, I have supervised exceptional BSc, MSc, PhD students, and postdocs, nearly all of whom published their work in high-quality operations research (OR) journals early in their careers.
 Examples of past thesis topics and corresponding publications are provided on my <a href="/publications/" style="text-decoration: none;">Publications</a> page.